Amazon Prime Video release dates 2020: major upcoming shows revealed

 24th January

-Star Trek: Picard The most recent Star Trek collection sees Patrick Stewart return to the function of Captain Picard, which he initially portrayed on The Subsequent Era again in 1987
+Star Trek: Picard The most recent Star Trek collection sees Patrick Stewart return to the position of Captain Picard, which he initially portrayed on The Subsequent Era again in 1987

 February